invicnaper/ncore/README.md

 $footer->display('footer.ncore.php');
 ```

   we create our template , and render the header , body and footer .
-The header.ncore.php contain html and php code .
+The <b>header.ncore.php</b> contains html and php code .

 ### Contributors ###